Sailboat terms yacht includes names of boat parts and along with sailboat rigging terms

 The primary purpose of the jib and genoa is to harness the wind power but they also act as a device to increase the wind speed across the mainsail when sailing towards or across the wind direction.
 The jib has the effect of steering the bow of the boat when the boat is tacking.

-Included in the parts of a sailboat is the deck hardware and sailboat rigging terms.
+Included is the deck hardware and sailboat rigging terms.
 Deck hardware is everything mounted on the deck and includes the mast and boom that support the sails and the anchor.